Axenonymous/LinuxServerLogAnalysis/README.md

 # LinuxServerLogAnalysis
-Note for analyzing logs on linux server from siber attack
+Note for analyzing WordPress Webserver logs on linux server from siber attack

 ## Linux Command Line in Linux Logging Basics
 ### Command-lines tools that usefull in log analysis :